hpedrorodrigues/dx/README.md

-  dx logs                       : Show the logs of a container dx inspect                    : Return low-level information on objects dx delete                     : Remove one or more resources     [confirmation required] dx clear <resource_filter>    : Remove resources using a filter  [confirmation required]
+  dx logs                       : Show the logs of a container dx inspect                    : Return low-level information on objects dx delete                     : Remove one or more resources     [confirmation required] dx prune <resource_filter>    : Remove resources using a filter  [confirmation required]
      |> containers                - Remove ALL containers
      |> images                    - Remove images not used by any containers
      |> volumes                   - Remove volumes not referenced by any containers